jackmoore/autosize/readme.md

 ## Changelog

+### Version 1.12 - September 3, 2012
+* Fixed a bug I introduced in the last update.

 ### Version 1.11 - August 8, 2012
 * Added workaround to get Chrome to reflow default text better.